weleoka/discdex/README.md

 ### Usage
-Pre-launch: make sure the filetypes you want to index are specified in the config-part of discdex.py, youse wildcard * to index all files.
+Pre-launch: make sure the filetypes you want to index are specified in the config-part of discdex.py, use wildcard * to index all files.

 1. Go to the home folder of discdex in a terminal and run as shell script "./discdex.py".
 2. Follow menu instructions.